 A musical prelude will indicate when that the service will soon begin, and those who have arrive early can also use this time for prayer.
 At 11:00, we open with some announcements, brief teaching, and prayer, after which we move into worship.
 All ages are welcome to stay throughout the service (there is no childcare at this time), and we encourage children and youth to worship and learn with their parents.
 The service concludes around noon.

 In the front of the banquet room is our pulpit, positioned forward to emphasize the importance of Bible exposition.
 The pulpit itself not only assists the preacher but also obscures him: the preached message of Scripture is paramount, not the preacher (who will wear darkly-colored clothes for the same purpose).
 Centered in front of the pulpit is an open Bible, further highlighting Scripture's centrality as well as its availability to us.
-Behind the pulpit is a curtain to reduce the distractions of the room.

 ELEMENTS OF WORSHIP: